Brasstown Creek’s Bamboo Fly Rods

-We place the 6 foot culm sections on two wood saw horses (wood is used since plastic, of course, will melt) and start at one end of the culm rotating the bamboo to make sure the flaming is evenly done and slowly moving the flame down the the far end of the culm.
-You will see the steam escaping.
+Six foot culm sections are placed on two wood saw horses (wood is used since plastic, of course, will melt).
+Starting at one end of the culm, we apply the torch rotating the bamboo to make sure the flaming is evenly done and slowly moving the flame down the the far end of the culm.
+Steam will escape the culm.
 You can color as dark as you want, but don’t char the power fibers unless you want to start over with a new culm.
 After you scrape off the darker enamel, you will see that the power fibers underneath are more lightly colored.

 The first thing to do is select only the best culms for splitting.
 All natural products have variations, but we carefully avoid any culms with worm holes, Planter’s Marks, etc. By this time, our culms are already cut into two 6ft sections (unless we are making three piece bamboo fly rods).

 The culms can be hand split or machine split; each of these methods have their own advantages.
-We use a Froe for manual splitting and a band saw (14in) in combination with a jig from J. E. Dempsey (Heritage Band Saw Jig).
+We use a Froe for manual splitting or a band saw (14in) in combination with a jig from J. E. Dempsey (Heritage Band Saw Jig) for machine splitting.

 4. Rough Strips to 60 Degree Triangle

 Before we take the bamboo strips to their final taper, we “rough” each strip to an equilateral triangle with no taper to it.
 We use a powered beveller from JW Fly Rods.
-It takes two passes through this beveller for each strip; alternating which pith side is up, in order to end with a proper triangle.
+It takes multiple passes through this beveller for each strip; alternating which pith side is up, in order to end with a proper triangle.
 Once this is done, we heat treat the bamboo strips.

 5. Heat Treat Strips